Djokovic in limbo as he fights deportation from Australia

 ”I feel terrible since yesterday that they are keeping him as a prisoner.
 It’s not fair.
 It’s not human.
 I hope that he will win,” Djokovic’s mother, Dijana, said after speaking with him briefly by telephone from Belgrade.

-She added: “Terrible, terrible accommodation.
-It’s just some small immigration hotel, if it’s hotel at all.”
+She added: ”Terrible, terrible accommodation.
+It’s just some small immigration hotel, if it’s a hotel at all.”

+Australia’s home affairs minister, Karen Andrews, said Friday that Djokovic could fly out of the country on the first available flight.

+”Can I say, firstly, that Mr. Djokovic is not being held captive in Australia.
+He is free to leave at any time that he chooses to do so,” Andrews said. ”And Border Force will actually facilitate that.”

-Serbian President Aleksandar Vucic said that he had spoken to Djokovic and that his government asked that the athlete be allowed to move to a house he has rented and “not to be in that infamous hotel.”
+Serbian President Aleksandar Vucic has also spoken to Djokovic and said his government asked that the athlete be allowed to move to a house he has rented and ”not to be in that infamous hotel.”

 ”I’m afraid that this overkill will continue,” Vucic said. ”When you can’t beat someone, then you do such things.”

+Border Force investigations were continuing into two other people who arrived in Australia for the tennis tournament, Andrews said.

-Australia’s prime minister said the onus is on the traveler to have the proper documentation on arrival.
-Morrison rejected any suggestion that Djokovic was being singled out but acknowledged that other players may be in Australia on the same type of medical exemption.
+Australia’s prime minister said the onus is on the traveler to have the proper documentation on arrival, and he rejected any suggestion that Djokovic was being singled out.

-The medical-exemption applications from players, their teams and tournament officials were vetted by two independent panels of experts.
+The medical-exemption applications from players, their teams and tennis officials were vetted by two independent panels of experts.
+An approved exemption allowed entry to the tournament.

 Acceptable reasons for an exemption include major health conditions and serious reactions to a previous dose of the COVID-19 vaccine.
-A COVID-19 infection within the previous six months has also been widely reported to be grounds for an exemption, but that appears to be a matter of dispute between federal and state authorities.
+A COVID-19 infection within the previous six months has also been widely reported to be grounds for an exemption, but that’s where interpretations appeared to differ between the federal level, which controls the border, and tennis and state health officials.

+Former Australian Open tournament director and Davis Cup player Paul McNamee said the treatment of Djokovic was unfair.

+”The guy played by the rules, he got his visa, he arrives, he’s a nine-time champion and whether people like it or not he’s entitled to fair play,” McNamee told the Australian Broadcasting Corp. ”There’s no doubt there’s some disconnect between the state and the federal government.

 Critics questioned what grounds Djokovic could have for the exemption, while supporters argued he has a right to privacy and freedom of choice.